SRCF/docs/source/web-hosting/hosting.rst

 All accounts include our :ref:`regular web hosting <web-hosting>`, which is suitable for static content, PHP (WordPress, Joomla, etc.), and CGI/FastCGI.
-For student groups wishing to host more advanced web apps with the SRCF (Django, Flask, Rails, Node.js, etc.) and leverage their full flexibility, see :ref:`this docs page <app-hosting>`
+For those wishing to host more advanced web apps with the SRCF (Django, Flask, Rails, Node.js, etc.) and leverage their full flexibility, see :ref:`this docs page <app-hosting>`

 PHP applications